 , One-Hit Kill

 .
 Contrast the inversion, Padded Sumo Gameplay

 - Dungeons & Dragons.
-In 1st Edition Advanced D&D, there was no limit on the damage that could be done by spells, so (for example) a Fireball cast by a 20th level magic-user did 20d6 (20-120) Hit Points of damage.
+In 1st Edition Advanced D&D, there was no limit on spell damage, so (for example) a 20th level magic-user's Fireball did 20d6 (20-120) Hit Points of damage.
 This meant that at higher levels of play, whichever side gained initiative would probably win the fight.
 The designers of 2nd Edition decided to put level caps on most of the damaging spells to prevent one-round wipeouts.
 This also happened between two editions of Basic D&D.

-- And if you're a Shadowcraft Mage, then with the right build, you can use a level 0 spell (silent image with the Gnome Illusionist substitution level) and Heighten it to make it do what was just described.
+- And if you're a Shadowcraft Mage, then with the right build, you can use silent image (a level 0 spell) with the Gnome Illusionist substitution level and Heighten it to make it do what was just described.
 Or cast miracles.

-- At mid and high levels, defenses tend to be binary.
-If you aren't flat-out immune (or they got unlucky and missed), you're going splat! in one round or even one hit.
-Pretty much no exceptions.
+- At mid and high levels, defenses tend to be binary: if you aren't flat-out immune (or they got unlucky and missed), you're going splat! in one round or even one hit, with almost no exceptions.